Pierre-Joseph Proudhon: Private property and the state

 The people finally legalized property.
 God forgive them, for they knew not what they did!

 Proudhon believed that illegitimate property was based on dominion (i.e. entitlement) and that this was backed by force.
 While this force can take the form of police in the employ of a state, it is the fact of its enforcement, not its form, that makes it what it is.
 Proudhon rejected entitlement regardless of the source and accepted possession based on occupancy.
 According to Proudhon, "[t]here are different kinds of property: 1.
 Property pure and simple, the dominant and seigniorial power over a thing; or, as they term it, naked property.
 2. Possession.
 'Possession,' says Duranton, 'is a matter of fact, not of right.'
 Toullier: 'Property is a right, a legal power; possession is a fact.'
 The tenant, the farmer, the commandité, the usufructuary, are possessors; the owner who lets and lends for use, the heir who is to come into possession on the death of a usufructuary, are proprietors."

+The underlying cause of this oppression, Proudhon argues, is the existence of state-backed property rights.
+Property, in his view, is both theft and freedom.
+It is theft when one person owns the property that others need to survive.
+Property is theft when the person who owns it can own it without occupying it and can derive rent, income, and profit simply because they hold legal title.
+It is this form of property that allows a minority of property owners to control a majority of citizens, who are forever in debt simply because they don't hold "title."
+In this sense, property enabled a form of enslavement of the propertyless by the propertied minority.
+It is this enslavement that Proudhon's anarchism seeks to challenge. [...]
+What is needed is a property regime that enables freedom for all.
+The best way of guaranteeing freedom for all, Proudhon argues, is for each person or small group to own their own means of production.
+Property is legitimate when it is co-extensive with possession.
+Proudhon objects not to property per se, but to large accumulations.